Differences between NI and GB licences

-If your appearance has changed since your existing photo was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.
+If your appearance has changed since your existing photograph was taken, or you are applying for a new full period licence, for example an optional renewal rather than a duplicate, you must provide a new photograph which you may need to have certified.

 For more information on identity documents and photographs, please see the link below:

 Driving before your licence arrives

 Once the DVA has received your valid application, you can drive before you receive your licence as long as you:

-- have held a Northern Ireland or Great Britain licence issued since 1 January 1976 or another exchangeable licence – explained at the following link: Driving on licences from Great Britain, Jersey, Guernsey, Isle of Man, Gibraltar or Designated Countries
+- have held a Northern Ireland or Great Britain driving licence issued since 1 January 1976 or hold another exchangeable licence – explained at the following link: Driving on licences from Great Britain, Jersey, Guernsey, Isle of Man, Gibraltar or Designated Countries

 - have made a qualifying application for a licence

 - aren't disqualified from driving

-- haven't been refused a licence for medical reasons or for not complying with medical enquiries
+- haven't been refused a licence for medical reasons or for not complying with the DVA medical enquiries

 - wouldn't be refused a licence for medical reasons (if in doubt, check with your doctor)

 - keep to any special conditions which apply to the licence

-If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to DVA with a brief explanatory note as it is no longer valid.
+If you find your driving licence after requesting or receiving your new replacement licence, return the old licence to the DVA with a brief explanatory note as it is no longer valid.

 When to expect your licence

-DVA aims to deliver your licence within three weeks of receiving a completed application, but this turnaround time may be longer during the busy summer period or if your health or personal details have to be checked.
+The DVA aims to process your licence within 10 working days of receiving a completed application.
+This may take longer if your health or personal details have to be checked.
 Allow at least four weeks for your driving licence to arrive before contacting the DVA.